Using the Spectrum Analyzer

 3.2.3 Configuration Pane - Channel Options

 Clicking on the “Channel Options” drop-down allows the user to configure the analog input channels and trigger conditions.
-The voltage offset, voltage range, attenuation, and sampling modes of each analog input channel can be configured.
+The voltage offset, voltage range, attenuation and sampling modes of each analog input channel can be configured.
+Options for setting channel coupling and bandwidth limitation are also present on supported devices.

 3.2.4 Configuration Pane - Traces